The Western Blacklegged Tick----Saved From The Brink!

 Volunteers were happy to sacrifice just a few drops of blood to help restore the vibrancy of the species.
 It was discovered that the critters re-gained health and strength better on the children's blood than the adults.
 Entire families contributed their fluids, but it was the kids who helped the most, after being informed the blood needed would be little more than most typical blood samples taken in an average physical exam.

-The kids were happy to help out, and their contributions were considerable
+The kids were glad to help out, and their contributions were considerable

 The Tick-Tockers collect weak specimens for conditioning in the lab.